sf-wdi-gaia/project-vagabond/README.md

 Each group will present their project on **Tuesday, November 17th** starting at **10:30am** for 10 minutes.

+Each member of your group should speak during your presentation.
+Make sure to mention what part of the project you worked on.

+Make sure your presentation includes:

-* Quick demo of your app
+* Tour of your app
-* Each group member should answer the following:
-  * What parts of the project did you work on?
-  * What did you learn about the process of working in a group?
+* What you did that is unique or creative in approaching the requirements
-O
+* What was easier than you thought?
+What was more challenging?
+* Shout outs